Skip to content Skip to Programs Navigation

 Melwani brings her research to her classes on leadership and managing across cultures.
 “I hope all students leave here understanding the value of having a communal focus and deeply understanding others’ perspectives.
 You can be an investment banker or a consultant and still impact the people you work with in a positive way.”

-Developing DEI skills are essential, Melwani says, because Carolina students are driven not only to achieve professional success, but also to become better human beings — to take what they learn at UNC Kenan-Flagler and to apply it after they graduate in ways that make a difference.
+Developing inclusivity skills are essential, Melwani says, because Carolina students are driven not only to achieve professional success, but also to become better human beings — to take what they learn at UNC Kenan-Flagler and to apply it after they graduate in ways that make a difference.